zestia/ember-auto-focus/README.md

 However, in single page apps the page load event only happens once - so `autofocus` pretty much becomes useless.

-This addon provides you with a helper that focuses the first child contained within it.

 ## Example

+When the auto-focus element is inserted, it will attempt to focus the first child contained within it:

 ```handlebars
 {{#if showField}}